danielokoruwa111-lang/Customer_Complaint_Analysis/README.md

 dtype: object
 ```

-I rectified the concerned columns as shown below:
+I rectified the incorrect data types of the concerned columns by using the below:
 ```
 df['Product'] = df['Product'].astype('string')
 df['Issue'] = df['Issue'].astype('string')